By Marc Deiter on July 8, 2021 in Life Hacks

-A bonus for this option is that donations are typically tax deductible.
+A bonus with this option is that donations are typically tax deductible.
 You can feel good about donating your car and enjoy a bit of a break on your taxes.
 That’s a win-win if we’ve ever heard one.

 4. Trade it in

 Trading in a car tends to be the most common way to get rid of your old vehicle.
 If you’ve paid your ride off, trading it in when you buy a new car can help ease the pain on your wallet.